+While there is no mechanism to approve GE crops for import or cultivation, there is a framework for doing research work.
 The current law regulates only conditions for contained use, research activities, and field trials of biotech products under the strict control of the state.
 There is a strict and detailed application process for obtaining a permit for GE research.
-The application must provide all the necessary data on the particular biotech event or biotech crop and stipulate parameters for safety procedures and measures.
+The application must provide all the necessary data on the biotech event or biotech crop and stipulate parameters for safety procedures and measures.
 All applications must be submitted to the MAFWM for review and approval.
 Risk assessments are evaluated by the Biosafety Expert Council, which is composed of representatives from scientific research institutions in the fields of agriculture, ecological, and biological science.
 The applicant must submit any renewal requests to the MAFWM six months prior to the expiry of the original approval.

-- b) Approvals: There are no GE products approved for import or for cultivation and there are no applications for research. - c) Stacked or pyramided event approvals: There is no mechanism for approving stacked or pyramided events or products.
-Furthermore, it is expected that with amendments to the current "Law on GEOs," each GE event would have to be approved individually. - d) Field testing: The application for field-testing must be submitted to MAFWM for review and approval.
+- b) APPROVALS: There are no GE products approved for import or for cultivation and there are no applications for research. - c) STACKED OR PYRAMIDED EVENT APPROVALS: There is no mechanism for approving stacked or pyramided events or products.
+Furthermore, it is expected that with amendments to the current "Law on GEOs," each GE event would have to be approved individually. - d) FIELD TESTING: Currently there are no GE field trials being conducted.
+The application for fieldtesting must be submitted to MAFWM for review and approval.
 Risk assessments are evaluated by the Biosafety Expert Council.
-The application must provide all the necessary data on the particular biotech event or biotech crop and stipulate the safety procedure parameters and measures. - e) Innovative biotechnologies: Serbia has not determined the regulatory status of innovative biotechnologies (such as genome editing) in plants or plant products.
-Through amending the current restrictive "Law on GEOs," Serbia will most probably cover this topic with a separate Rulebook. - f) Coexistence: Serbia does not have a coexistence policy; it has a strict ban on planting GE crops.
-However, a coexistence policy is incorporated into amendments that are being considered to the current "Law on GEOs." - g) Labelling: Under the current "Law on GEOs," labeling and traceability are not defined.
-Once the law is amended, the MAFWM plans to adopt a separate regulation on the labeling and traceability of GEOs and products of GEOs, per EU regulations. - h) Monitoring and testing: The responsibility for monitoring and testing of GE food, feed, and seeds falls under MAFWM, as defined by the "Law on GEOs" and the Food Safety Law.
-Serbia's phytosanitary inspectors are instructed to carry out surveillance of possible unauthorized imports of GE crops or products at the border and the internal inspectors from the MAFWM control what is planted in the fields.
-The phytosanitary inspectors use "Reveal for CP4" test strips to test for Roundup ReadyTM soybeans and apply herbicides to small test areas in soybean fields to determine if any illegal GE soybeans have been planted.
+The application must provide all the necessary data on the biotech event or biotech crop and stipulate the safety procedure parameters and measures. - e) INNOVATIVE BIOTECHNOLOGIES: Serbia has not determined the regulatory status of innovative biotechnologies (such as genome editing) in plants or plant products.
+Through amending the current restrictive "Law on GEOs," Serbia will most probably cover this topic with a separate Rulebook. - f) COEXISTENCE: Serbia does not have a coexistence policy; it has a strict ban on planting GE crops.
+However, a coexistence policy is incorporated into amendments that are being considered to the current "Law on GEOs."